mbullock-va/mbullock-va.github.io/_drafts/rate-limit-workflows-in-go.md

 ```
 Run the code here: [Go Playground](https://play.golang.org/p/wv5QRUtNzZ)

-This snippet loops 20 times, and fires off a go routine to do some work, we call this function `doWork` and in this case it does 3 seconds of "processing".
+This snippet fires off 20 go routines to do some work.
+The function called is `doWork`, and, in this case, it does 3 seconds of "processing".
 This code is unlikely to be a concern for any production server for any reasonable implementation of `doWork`.
 But change 20 to 1000000 and upstream dependencies like a database could crumble.
-Note that these are simplified examples, `doWork` does not take any arguments to actually do work.
+Note that these are simplified examples; `doWork` does not take any arguments to actually do work.
 Also, the wait group is simply there to prevent the main function from finishing before all the "work" is done.
 It is not used to rate limit the work.

 Let's get to solving the problem.